getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 ### integrations

 {% unsupported csharp aspnetcore rust %}
-In some SDKs the integrations are configured through this parameter on library initialization.
+In some SDKs, the integrations are configured through this parameter on library initialization.
-For more information have a look at the specific integration documentation.
+For more information, have a look at the specific integration documentation.
 {% endunsupported %}

 {:.config-key}